oracle/rwloadsim/workloads/OLTP.md

 to 0.
 Doing so will imply the two tables orders and order\_items will grow without bounds; with partitioning the scripts will keep their size below a certain limit.

+Note that this file typically contains account passwords; you must therefore ensure the file can only be read by you, e.g. by giving it permission 0600.
+You can also decide not to include passwords, in that case, rwloadsim will prompt for them.

 For your initial tests, it is highly recommended that you don't change any other parameters.